torvald/irc-on-fly/README.md

 `shared-cpu-1x 256mb` and 3GB of persistant storage!
 Lets
 leverage that for an uncompromising IRC client setup.

 This project gives you a `weechat` instance, sprinkled with relay config, and SSH daemon and [Glowing Bear](https://glowing-bear.org/) on top.
-It also comes with a maintenance free TLS setup, because fly.io ingress layer «just works».
+It also comes with a maintenance free TLS setup, because fly.io's ingress layer «just works».

 ## Screenshots

 ### Desktop

-Glowing Bear               |  WeeChat over SSH :-------------------------:|:-------------------------:|
+Glowing Bear in the browser | WeeChat over SSH :-------------------------:|:-------------------------:|
 ![glowing-bear](imgs/glowingbear.png) |  ![weechat](imgs/weechat.png)